-Loading content with AJAX is used by a lot of themes and plugins to show content and extend functionality without reloading the page.
-For a fully multilingual website, we need to translate AJAX strings in WordPress, as well as standard strings from your post and page.
+Loading content with AJAX is used by a lot of WordPress themes and plugins (like WooCommerce) to show content and extend functionality without reloading the page.
+For a fully multilingual website, we need to translate AJAX strings in WordPress, as well as standard strings from your posts and pages.

 - checkout pages

 - multi-step forms

 - infinite scrolls

 - booking forms

 In TranslatePress, we’re detecting AJAX strings and you can translate them just like a normal string.
 But that’s not where the magic happens.
 So let’s get a closer look at how we have actually implemented this.

 The trick to translating AJAX strings in WordPress is using the same functionality for AJAX-loaded content as for a normal page load.

 We’re just translating the content as long as it is HTML.

 Gettext fields already come wrapped in translation tags from the gettext filter.
 As long as the locale is set up correctly in WordPress, we’re detecting all the strings loaded in that ajax request.